Fenchurch Street railway station: Great Eastern Railway

-By the 1860s, railways in East Anglia were in financial difficulties, and most lines were leased to the ECR.
-Although the companies wished to amalgamate they could not obtain government consent until 1862, when the Great Eastern Railway (GER) was formed.
+By the 1860s, railways in East Anglia were in financial difficulties and most lines were leased to the ECR.
+Although the companies wished to amalgamate, they could not obtain government consent until 1862, when the Great Eastern Railway (GER) was formed.
 In common with most railways, signalling was fairly basic and trains were separated by time interval.
 As traffic levels increased there was a need to improve signalling and, in 1869, the GER introduced absolute block working between Fenchurch Street, Gas Factory Junction and Bow Junction, opening signal boxes at all locations.
-In the 1870s the flat awning over the station main's entrance was replaced with the current zig-zag canopy.
+In the 1870s, the flat awning over the station main's entrance was replaced with the current zig-zag canopy.

-The station's track layout was rearranged in 1883 with platform extensions, a fifth platform for use by the Blackwall services and a new gantry signal box (which lasted until the 1935 re-modelling).
-The GER used the station as an alternative to Liverpool Street station during the late-19th and early-20th centuries for former ECR routes.
-The GER took over operation of the NLR shuttle from Bow in 1869, which it operated until April 1892 when the second Bow Road railway station opened along with a passenger foot connection to the NLR station.
-Subsequent services into Fenchurch Street were operated by the GER and the LTSR, and three years later the viaduct from Stepney to Fenchurch Street was widened to accommodate a fourth track.
+The station's track layout was rearranged in 1883 with platform extensions, a fifth platform for use by the Blackwall services and a new gantry signal box, which lasted until the 1935 remodelling.
+The GER used the station as an alternative to during the late-19th and early-20th centuries for former ECR routes.
+The GER took over operation of the NLR shuttle from Bow in 1869, which it operated until April 1892 when the second Bow Road railway station opened, along with a passenger foot connection to the NLR station.
+Subsequent services into Fenchurch Street were operated by the GER and the LTSR; three years later, the viaduct from Stepney to Fenchurch Street was widened to accommodate a fourth track.

-Despite this, overcrowding of LTSR services was still occurring and this persisted until 1902 when the opening of the Whitechapel and Bow Railway offered an alternative route.
+Despite this, overcrowding of LTSR services was still occurring and this persisted until 1902, when the opening of the Whitechapel and Bow Railway offered an alternative route.

-In 1903, the GER built the Fairlop Loop, a short connecting line between and Woodford from where services ran to Liverpool Street and around 36 trains a day ran to Fenchurch Street.
+In 1903, the GER built the Fairlop Loop, a short connecting line between and from where services ran to Liverpool Street and around 36 trains a day ran to Fenchurch Street.
 In 1912, the Midland Railway (MR) bought and took over operation of the LTSR services.